farmOS/farmOS/docs/model/type/asset.md

 ## Relationships

-Assets can be related to other entities in farmOS These relationships are stored as entity reference fields on Asset entities.
+Assets can be related to other records in farmOS These relationships are stored as reference fields on Asset records.

 All Assets have the same standard set of relationships.
 Modules can add additional relationships.